mikebader/django-vitae/docs/source/index.rst

 Overview
 --------

-Django-CV allows users to make highly customizable curricula vitae for use on their websites.
+Django-Vitae allows users to make highly customizable curricula vitae for use on their websites.
 The application provides models for common entries on curricula vitae such as education, employment, publications, teaching, and service.
-Django-CV eliminates many of the repetitive tasks related to producing curricula vitae.
+Django-Vitae eliminates many of the repetitive tasks related to producing curricula vitae.
 The included templates provide a complete CV "out of the box", but allows researchers who might be interested to customize the format using Django templating language.

 .. _documentation-organization: